Parmotrema awasthii

 Parmotrema awasthii is a little-known species of foliose lichen in the family Parmeliaceae.
 Found in India, it was described as new to science in 2003.
 The species grows on iron-rich rocks in the Western Ghats mountains of Karnataka at about 1650 metres elevation, where it forms leathery rosettes up to 7 cm across with grey upper surfaces and black hair-like projections along the edges.
 It is distinguished from similar species by its unique chemical composition and the presence of small blister-like swellings near the margins that split open but do not produce powdery propagules.

 Taxonomy

 Parmotrema awasthii was introduced to science in 2003 by Pradeep Divakar and Dalip Upreti during a survey of Indian Parmotrema diversity.
 The holotype was collected at roughly 1650 m on iron-rich rock at Dattatryapetta in the Chikmagalur District of Karnataka.
 The authors placed the species in the salazinic acid lineage of Parmotrema but showed that its secondary metabolite profile—atranorin in the cortex with alectoronic and α-collatolic acids in the medulla—sets it apart from chemically related taxa.
 The epithet honours veteran Indian lichenologist Dharani Dhar Awasthi, whose fieldwork yielded the type material.
 Morphologically P. awasthii is closest to P. mellissii and P. kamatii, yet it differs by bearing marginal and pustules that break open without producing soredia; both comparator species have true soralia and lack lobules.
-These distinctions, combined with its eciliate yet ciliate-lobulate margins and distinctive chemistry, justify recognition of a discrete species.
+According to the authors, these distinctions, combined with its eciliate yet ciliate-lobulate margins and distinctive chemistry, justify recognition of a discrete species.